keithdperez/thetable/content/index.md

 ---
+id: index
+aliases: []
+tags: []
-title: Welcome to The Table
+title: Welcome to The Table!
 ---

-Welcome to The Table Church Operations Wiki!
 This is your go-to resource for all the procedures, guidelines, and helpful tips to ensure our church services run smoothly.
 Whether you're a new volunteer or a seasoned team member, you'll find everything you need right here.

 ## Getting Started
 If you're new here, start with our [Volunteer Orientation Guide](#) to get acquainted with our mission, values, and how you can contribute to our community.